hayeah/qtum-dapp-counter/README.md

 ![](images/tx-pending-authorization.jpg)

-If the user click `Approve`, the client would then be able to make the same `sendtocontract` call again, and succeed.
+If the user clicks `Approve`, the client would then be able to make the same `sendtocontract` call again, and succeed.

 > For details of how RPC authorization works, see [QTUM Portal Authorization Design](https://github.com/hayeah/qtum-portal/blob/master/DESIGN.md). `qtumjs` handles authorization transparently, so you don't need to think about this in practice.